 Barbara McAneny, CEO of New Mexico Oncology Hematology Consultants, said that many of her patients are not coming in—even if they have insurance—because they cannot afford the co-payments or deductibles.
 "We're seeing that, particularly with our…folks who are living on the edge…living paycheck to paycheck," she said.

 According to the Times, some of the patients who had to skip or delay testing included people at high risk for cancer because of genetics or because of a previous cancer diagnosis.

-For example, Ritu Salani, director of gynecologic oncology at the UCLA Health Jonsson Comprehensive Cancer Center, said one of his patients who had a high risk of colon cancer skipped her usual screening amid the pandemic, only to learn when she did go to her provider later that she had advanced stage cancer.
+For example, Ritu Salani, director of gynecologic oncology at the UCLA Health Jonsson Comprehensive Cancer Center, said one of her patients who had a high risk of colon cancer skipped her usual screening amid the pandemic, only to learn when she did go to her provider later that she had advanced stage cancer.
 "It's just a devastating story," Salani said.
 "Screening tests are really designed when patients aren't feeling bad."

 But some health systems were able to counteract at least some of the effects of the pandemic on screening rates, the Times reports.
 For instance, during the initial stay-at-home orders issued last year, providers at Kaiser Permanente noticed a decline in testing.
 They "immediately got together" to reach out to patients, according to Tatjana Kolevska, medical director for the Kaiser Permanente National Cancer Excellence Program.